 General Mining Company was established on 5 December 1973 as a Public Shareholding Company, with paid in capital of JD 1,500,000 divided into 1,500,000 shares at a par value of JD 1 per share.
-The General Assembly approved to write off the voluntary reserve balance and part of statutory reserve balance in the accumulated losses with total amount of JD 256,733.
+The General Assembly approved in its extraordinary meeting held in 30 April 2017 to write off the accumulative losses in an amount of JD 1,000,000 through reduce the Company's capital to be amount of JD 500,000 and then, increase the Company's capital to be JD 1,100,000 through increasing the Capital by private placement to the Company's shareholders.
+Also, The General Assembly approved to write off the voluntary reserve balance and part of statutory reserve balance in the accumulated losses with total amount of JD 256,733.
 Accordingly, the authorized capital is amounting to JD 1,100,000 and paid in capital amounting to JD 500,000.
 The Company has completed the legal procedures to amend the Company's capital during 2017 through increasing the Capital by private placement from 24 December 2017 until 15 January 2018.
-Additional shares issued amounted to JD 520,443 as of 15 January 2018.
+The paid capital amounted to JD 1,020,443 as of 30 June 2018.